-$$EC = \& e^{2.67} x \ kg \ N{tot} + e^{13.35} y \ kg \ P{tot} \\ + & e^{1.47} z \ kg \ BOD_5$$ with x, y and z being equal to the total amount of Nitrogen (N{tot}), Phosphorus (P{tot}) and biochemical oxygen demand (BOD_5) discharged per year.
+$EC = 2.67EUR x kg N{tot} + 13.35EUR y kg P{tot} + 1.47EUR z kg BOD_5$ with x, y and z being equal to the total amount of Nitrogen (N{tot}), Phosphorus (P{tot}) and biochemical oxygen demand (BOD5) discharged per year.
 Charges are calculated on the basis of actual measurement as determined by self-monitoring and compliance monitoring; charges for small discharges are based on standard rates (estimates).
-Only in Denmark are charges for major discharges collected on a quarterly basis, while revenues collected for minor discharges are transferred to the regional offices of the Ministry of Taxation once a year.
+Only in Denmark are charges for major dischargers collected on a quarterly basis, while revenues collected for minor discharges are transferred to the regional offices of the Ministry of Taxation once a year.

-By setting high charges for nitrogen and phosphorus, the Danish effluent charging system promotes the reduction of nutrient in natural waters.
-BOD_5 reduction is not effectively promoted, as its effluent charge is relatively low.24
+By setting high charges for nitrogen and phosphorus, the Danish effluent charging system promotes the reduction of nutrient inputs into natural waters.
+BOD5 reduction is not effectively promoted, as its effluent charge is relatively low.24

-In 1999, the effluent charge generated a revenue of €37 million.
+In 1999, the effluent charge generated a revenue of 37 million Euro.
 The recipient of the revenue is the Danish Ministry of Taxation rather than the authorities competent for water management and regulatory aspects.
 Revenues generated by the effluent charge are thus not earmarked in Denmark, but constitute a contribution to the general budget.